AmeerSadek/distributed-ecommerce/README.md

 Follow these steps to test the system and verify its functionality:

 1. **Submit an Order**
-   - Use a REST client like Postman, cURL, or any other tool to send a request to the Orders Service.
+   - Use a REST client like Postman, cURL, or any other tool to send a request to the Orders Service (Swagger UI can be used as well).
    - Provide the necessary order details, including `Order ID`, `Product ID`, and `Quantity`.

 2. **Verify Inventory Service Behavior**